signalogic/SigDL/README.md

 &nbsp;<br/>

 The image below shows dmesg display, grepped for "googlevision", after booting with the Movidius vision module and camera attached.
+A couple of notes about AIY nomenclature:

+  -as noted above, Movidius ASIC chip is also known as "Myriad"

-Note the vision module ASIC chip is called "Myriad".
-"Bonnet" is a typical Googly word for daughtermodule.
-When solving embedded target debug and development problems, it can be helpful to keep in mind that embedded system fundamentals such as small form-factors, reduced power consumption and heat, expansion options, JTAG debug interface, and other key areas haven't changed since the
-1990s, even if Google would like to apply new terminology.
+  -"Bonnet" is a typical Googly word for daughtermodule

+Terms like AIY and Bonnet are friendly, but make no mistake:  when solving embedded target debug and development problems, it's important to keep in mind that embedded system fundamentals such as small form-factors, reduced power consumption and heat, expansion options, JTAG debug interface, and other key areas haven't changed since the 1990s.
+Embedded system development and debug has a long history of established methods and techniques, even if Raspberry Pi and Google developers would like to apply new terminology.

 ![dmesg display after booting Raspberry Pi Zero W module with Movidius MA2450 module and v2 camera attached](https://raw.githubusercontent.com/signalogic/SigDL/master/images/Raspberry_pi_w_zero_Myriad_vision_module_boot.jpeg "dmesg display after booting Raspberry Pi Zero W module with Movidius MA2450 module and v2 camera attached")